rafelafrance/traiter_efloras/README.md

 There are, of course, complications and subtleties not outlined above, but you should get the gist of what is going on here.

 ## Install
-You will need to have Python 3.9 (or later) installed.
+You will need to have Python 3.11 (or later) installed.
 You can install the requirements into your python environment like so:
 ```
 git clone https://github.com/rafelafrance/traiter_efloras.git
 cd traiter_efloras
-optional: virtualenv -p python3.9 .venv
+optional: virtualenv -p python3.11 .venv
 optional: source .venv/bin/activate
-python3 -m pip install --requirement requirements.txt
-python3 -m pip install git+https://github.com/rafelafrance/traiter.git@master#egg=traiter
+make install
 ```

 ## Run